-- Queen Cells: These are often called queen cups and are a different shape and size altogether, as compared to worker or drone cells.
+- Queen Cells: These are often called “queen cups” and are a different shape and size altogether, as compared to worker or drone cells.
 Queen cells look somewhat like a peanut hanging from the comb.
 Their presence may be cause for alarm and signal some potentially negative scenarios, though this is not always the case.

-There is one other benefit to the use of comb that is rarely considered - as a communication medium.
+There is another benefit to the use of comb that is rarely considered – as a communication medium.
 Bees have a number of ways to communicate, using most of their senses.
 Pheromones, for example, are an essential mechanism through which bees determine the health and productivity of the queen.
 Other pheromones are used as an alert to danger.